15 Non-Touristy Things to Do in Rio de Janeiro, Brazil

 Jazz night at The Maze in Rio

-If you’re in Rio the second Saturday of the month, you don’t want to miss The Maze - it’s one of the best jazz nights in the city and easily one of Rio’s top hidden gems.
+If you’re in Rio the day of The Maze's monthly event, you don't want to miss it - it’s one of the best jazz nights in the city and easily one of the city's top hidden gems.

 Perched on a hilltop with sweeping views, The Maze is a guesthouse with an amazing outdoor patio that transforms into a lively music venue.